 And Han also writes, in the same book: “time becomes transparent when it glides into a sequence of readily available present moments.”
-This is the perpetual now-time of the digital, broadly expounded on by Douglas Rushkoff in Present Shock, theorized by less popular media and cultural philosophers — folks whose books we have to read in my degree program.
-(For what it’s worth, I should mention, I don’t this is the same Now-Time as that prescribed by Eastern philosophy).
+This is the perpetual now-time of the digital, written on by Douglas Rushkoff in Present Shock, theorized by less popular media and cultural philosophers — people we have to read in my degree program.
+(For what it’s worth, I should mention, I don’t this is the same Now-Time of Eastern philosophy).

 Narrative relies on occlusion, on what isn’t indexed in the Great Archive.
 Narrative can’t account for all of reality.
 There it becomes senseless.
 Epistemic inundation is an affront to narrative coherence, to meaning.
 Moon-worshippers need the Dark Side.